Upper Great Plains Transportation Institute

 Contact: Denver Tolliver, (701)231-7190, denver.tolliver@ndsu.edu

-• Northern Tribal Technical Assistance Program (Northern TTAP) provides transportation outreach and technical assistance to tribes across the Upper Great Plains and Intermountain West.
+Northern Tribal Technical Assistance Program (Northern TTAP) provides transportation outreach and technical assistance to tribes across the Upper Great Plains and Intermountain West.
 The program works with American Indian tribal governments to build tribal capacity in program management, grow the tribal workforce, cultivate and coordinate partnerships, facilitate technology transfer and the implementation of innovations, and share results of similar initiatives across the country.
-The program is a collaboration funded by FHWA, led by the UGPTI, and includes the Western Transportation Institute at Montana State University, as well as South Dakota State University, and the University of Wyoming.
+The program is a collaboration funded by FHWA, led by the UGPTI, and includes the Local Technical Assistance Programs at Western Transportation Institute/Montana State University, University of Nebraska, South Dakota State University, and the University of Wyoming.

 Contact: Ron Hall, (701)217-9076, ronald.hall@ndsu.edu